View the current warnings for Western Australia

 - Winds

-- Variable about 10 knots becoming east to northeasterly 10 to 15 knots in the early afternoon.
+- Variable about 10 knots becoming east to southeasterly 10 to 15 knots in the morning.

 - Seas